 Scallops have a delicate, sweet flavor, so it's best to use simple seasonings that won't overpower them.
 Some good options include salt, pepper, lemon juice, garlic, and herbs such as basil or parsley.

 Scallops can be cooked in a variety of ways, including searing (like in this Brown Butter Seared Scallop recipe), grilling, broiling (like in this Broiled Scallops with Italian Salsa Verde), or baking (Baked Scallops with Crispy Panko Breadcrumbs).
-The key is to cook them quickly over high heat to prevent them from becoming tough or rubbery.
+They're delicious in every recipe!

 Scallops should be cooked until they are opaque and firm to the touch.
 If you have a temperature pen, the proper internal temperature is 120℉.
 The size of the scallops will dictate the total cooking time, but generally sea scallops need 3-4 minutes on the first side and 1-2 minutes on the second side.
 Overcooked scallops will become tough and chewy, so be careful not to overcook them.